CasparN/adeleguessr/project_plan.md

 Create an interactive web application where users can listen to snippets of Adele songs and guess the song title.

 ## 3. Core Features
-*   Play random audio snippets from Adele's songs located in the `music/` directory.
+*   Songs autoplay when a round starts.
+*   Users listen to the full song (or until they guess/skip).
 *   Allow users to type in their guess for the song title.
-*   Provide immediate feedback (correct/incorrect) to the user.
+*   Provide immediate feedback (correct/incorrect/song ended) to the user.
-*   Keep track of the user's score.
+*   Keep track of the user's score, with dynamic scoring based on guess speed.
-*   Display the album cover (`cover.jpg`) associated with the song currently playing.
+*   Display the album cover (`cover.jpg`) and song title *after* the song is correctly guessed, skipped, or the song ends.
-*   Option to skip a song or get a new song.
+*   Option to skip a song.
 *   End game screen with final score and option to play again.
+*   Play/Pause functionality for the current song.

 ## 4. Technology Stack
 *   **Frontend:** HTML, CSS, JavaScript (ES6+)